8 Bearl Farm, Stocksfield, Northumberland, NE43 7AL

 Insurance – Financial Ombudsman and Alternative Dispute Resolution

-If you are not satisfied with our response to a matter relating to our insurance services or an insurance product, you may be entitled to refer the case to the Financial Ombudsman Service.
+If you are still not satisfied with our response to a matter relating to our insurance services or an insurance product, you may be entitled to refer the case to the Financial Ombudsman Service.

 You have six months from the date of our final determination of your complaint in which to complain to the Financial Ombudsman.